 In each of these situations, treatment providers decide whether to address the behaviors separately or together.
 They also consider how many changes they try to make at once.
 The rationale is that if a behavioral change contributes to a positive outcome, then more recommendations would be better than fewer.

-However, the evidence in this study does not support that rationale across the board.
+The evidence in this study does not support that rationale across the board.
 In some cases, making too many changes at once can be stressful and exhausting.

 Multi-Behavioral Treatment More Successful for Substance Use